ScottSedgwick/DelphiJsonSerialize/README.md

 There are some simple examples of how to use this library in the test suite.

-I have used this library in my Rollbar API for Delphi (link will beinserted here when I have it up on Github).
+I have used this library in my Rollbar API for Delphi (https://github.com/ScottSedgwick/DelphiRollbarApi).